qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 sessions and will be used for QGIS server.

 In the :guilabel:`LegendUrl` section, you can provide the url of a legend image in the url field.
-You can use the Format drop down option to apply the appropriate format of the image.
+You can use the Format drop-down option to apply the appropriate format of the image.
 Currently png, jpg and jpeg image formats are supported.

 .. _figure_metadata_vect: